quangctkm9207/android-clean-architecture-hoga/README.md

 Besides, there are several technical stuffs such as Kotlin, reactive programming and dependence injection, or testing that you might be interested in.

 ## Features
-- Users can search pictures from various free image services
+- Search and view beautiful pictures
-- Users can download their favorite pictures
+- Download favorite images
-- Users can set phone screen background with these pictures
+- Set phone wallpaper with your truly love one

 ## Technical Specification
 * Programming language: Kotlin